wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.4 =
-This version fixed the issue of conflicting with other plugins on admin pages.
+This version fixed a small bug and added new features.
 Upgrade now.